Meeds-io/whitepaper/content/de/0-intro.md

 The work market today is broken.
 It fails to satisfy both employees and employers.

 On the employee side, it is difficult to find the right jobs.
 The job market favors certain types of individuals, leaving great skill sets behind.
 This comes from a set of human biases – racial based, gender based, handicap based, introvert based etc. This comes from a set of human biases – racial based, gender based, handicap based, introvert based etc. The work market also lacks transparency as to the available positions and employment conditions.
+The work market also lacks transparency as to the available positions and employment conditions.

 Once employed, employee’s personal liberties are infringed upon in exchange for compensation.
 Employees have little say in their work hours, workplace, work content or work methods.
 And their compensation is rarely linked to their real implication or value.
 Compensation rules lack transparency and, hence, are perceived as unfair.
 Moreover, compensation and career progress are also dependent on the human factor – the employee immediate manager’s good faith and objectivity.